behreajj/AsePnmIo/README.md

 This is a [PNM](https://en.wikipedia.org/wiki/Netpbm) import-export dialog for use with the [Aseprite](https://www.aseprite.org/) [scripting API](https://www.aseprite.org/docs/scripting/).
 The PNM family of image formats supported by this dialog are `pbm`, `pgm` and `ppm`.

 - `ppm` files support up to 256-bit per red, green and blue color channels.
 Alpha is not included.
-The maximum per each channel can be adjusted, effectively allowing for a reduced bit-depth image.
-For example, a max of `7` would be `(1<<3)-1` or `(2^3)-1`.
+The maximum per each channel can be adjusted.
 - `pgm` files support up to 256-bit per gray channel.
 Alpha is not included.
 The maximum per channel can be adjusted.
 - `pbm` files support either `1` or `0` per pixel.
 The format specifies that `1` is black while `0` is white.
 This dialog inverts this to match image conventions.